Relative stability conditions on Fukaya categories of surfaces

-Consider some general surface $\Sigma$ with genus $g$ and punctures $p_0,p_1,\dots,p_n$ with $m_0,m_1,\dots,m_n$ marked boundaries, respectively.
-Suppose that $m_0 \ge 2$.
+We can use the Lemma above to run an induction argument, by using the following decomposition.
+Consider some general surface $\Sigma$ with genus $g$ and punctures $p_0,p_1,\dots,p_n$ with $m_0,m_1,\dots,m_n$ marked boundaries, respectively, with $m_i \ge 1$.
 We can then decompose the surface into a disk with some number of marked boundary intervals, possibly some annuli with two marked boundary intervals on the outer boundary circle, and possibly some punctured tori with two marked boundary intervals on the boundary circle.

-Note that for each one of these pieces, when modified by gluing some disk $\Delta_n$ along a boundary, give rise to the following kinds of surfaces: \begin{enumerate} \item The disk $\Delta_n$ with $n \ge 2$ marked boundary intervals \item The annulus $\Delta^*_{p,q}$ with $p,q$ marked boundary intervals on the outer and inner boundary circle, respectively \item The punctured torus $T^*_n$ with $n$ marked boundary intervals \end{enumerate} on which we need to calculate the space of (ordinary) stability conditions.
+We then use Lemma \ref{lem:inductivestep} as the inductive step; using as index the number $(g + n)$ of punctured tori plus annulus appearing in the decomposition above.
+It remains to prove in each of the three following types of base cases that all stability conditions are HKK: \begin{enumerate} \item The disk $\Delta_n$ with $n \ge 2$ marked boundary intervals, \item The annulus $\Delta^*_{p,q}$ with $p,q$ marked boundary intervals on the outer and inner boundary circle, respectively, \item The punctured torus $T^*_n$ with $n$ marked boundary intervals. \end{enumerate}